tian0/citadel-nft/README.md

 npm run start
 ```

-With Metamask installed and connected to Rinkeby, you should be able to join an existing Citadel contract on Rinkeby provided at `0xCaD7D8863dC3A922A2B54Efb458023836cFdE37E`
+With Metamask installed and connected to Rinkeby, once whitelisted you can join an existing Citadel contract on Rinkeby provided at `0x9333F09Df22efEb5B4ad87604528D267A3e3d9D5`

 The member dashboard will allow you to see:
 1. Citadel Contract Address & Citadel Name